 The McKaskell Haindl business grew a successful reputation from carefully sourcing quality materials, excellent design and quality craftsmanship.
 They do mainly residential work and build one of a kind furniture pieces and design your space to suit your home.

 McKaskell Haindl Design Build has been in business a total of twenty-eight years with the addition of the downtown showroom for the past eight years.
 This creative design build business was born when the two Chris’s came together sharing a space- Chris Haindl, the designer and former arts student, and Chris McKaskell, the carpenter turned custom cabinet maker.
 They formed a strong partnership that blossomed from each appreciating the skills the others didn’t have.

-Three years ago McKaskell Haindl helped create a design group by teaming up with Cardinal Fine Cabinetry.
+Four years ago McKaskell Haindl helped create a design group by teaming up with Cardinal Fine Cabinetry.
 They have been able to broaden their design and customer base, Cardinal has the largest scope of ability in the London kitchen market and has been around sixty years, with an excellent reputation.
-They added 309 Design, which makes furniture, objects, wallpaper and fabric and The Wood Studio, for additional custom millwork in interior spaces.
+In 2019 they added 309 Design, which makes furniture, objects, wallpaper and fabric.

 “The art of custom cabinet making is a slow process,” says Haindl, “It’s a trade that needs attention.”
 McKaskell Haindl is proud to support local apprenticeships to keep the trade going.
 They truly value community as the backbone of their business.
 There is an old-world sensibility to the McKaskell Haindl business philosophy that drives them to harvest refurbished materials and aim to be environmentally conscious whenever possible.

 Contact them through their website www.mhdbonline.com for design inquiries and to view samples of completed work.
 The team is available to meet by appointment only.